austinmama/vsrx/getting-started.md

 ## Choosing a vSRX License
 {: #choosing-license}

 Currently, only {{site.data.keyword.vsrx_full}} 10G Standalone configurations can choose between the following license options.
-Full support for among all the various vSRX configurations, including 1G and High Availability, will be introduced soon.
+Full support for the various vSRX configurations, including 1G and High Availability, will be introduced soon.
 {: important}

 There are two license types available for your {{site.data.keyword.vsrx_full}}: